indygreg/PyOxidizer/README.rst

 ---------------------------------------

 PyInstaller - like ``PyOxidizer`` - can produce a self-container executable file containing your application.
-However, at run-time, PyOxidizer will extract Python source/bytecode files to a temporary directory then import modules from the filesystem. ``PyOxidizer`` skips this step and loads modules directly from memory.
+However, at run-time, PyInstaller will extract Python source/bytecode files to a temporary directory then import modules from the filesystem. ``PyOxidizer`` skips this step and loads modules directly from memory.